unipartdigital/calendar/README.md

 **Submitting Issues**

 Since I constantly work on this, issues may or may not be attended to in any timely manner.
 I will be introducing bugs and fixing and back again.
 Issue Submitting is by all means totally welcome since details given by users will help me out ...
+I will always specify the latest working stable release to download and use.

 :moneybag: **Donations** :moneybag: